Many-body spectral transitions through the lens of the variable-range SYK2 model: Supplementary material

 While this expression allows to accelerate considerably the numerical simulation and explore quite large system sizes compared to SYK$_{q>2}$ models, the quadratic SYK exhibits extremely large fluctuations in the ramp regime even for $\alpha=0$.
 These fluctuations scale as $(N/T)^T$ \cite{legramandi-talwar}, presenting a challenge for accurately averaging the SFF in systems with large $N$.

 Insufficient statistical averaging leads to noticeable artifacts in the SFF, as illustrated in Fig. \ref{fig:complem}.
-These include not only large fluctuations but also a systematic downward shift of the SFF.
+These include not only large fluctuations but also a systematic downward shift of the SFF after the dip.
 This effect is particularly prominent in the late-time plateau, which stabilizes below the theoretical value of $2^{-N/2}$.
-This shift is also at the origin of the displacements between the various curves in \ref{fig:collapse}, which however can be corrected by a constant shift, as shown in the inset.
+This shift is also at the origin of the displacements between the various curves in \ref{fig:collapse}, which, however, can be corrected by a constant shift, as shown in the inset.

-This limitation restricts us to relatively small sizes compared to those achievable with exact diagonalization of the hopping matrix, leaving to the secondary plateau less time to develop.
-An example of the SFF for $N=900$ is shown in Fig. \ref{fig:complem}.
+This limitation restricts us to relatively small sizes compared to those achievable with exact diagonalization of the hopping matrix, leaving the secondary plateau less time to develop.
+An example of the SFF for $N=900$ is shown in Fig. \ref{fig:large_SFF}.
 Although the statistical sample size is insufficient, as evidenced by the compression of the SFF after the slope, it is still apparent that the secondary plateau is significantly longer and flatter compared to that in Fig.~\ref{fig:SFF}.
+This behavior can be understood from the fact that, in the quadratic SYK$_2$ model, the dip time is essentially independent of $N$, while the late-time plateau begins at $JT = 2N$, as shown in \cite{Liao_etal2020}.
+As a result, increasing $N$ creates a wider temporal window in which a secondary plateau can develop.
+This secondary plateau emerges once the initial oscillations of the SFF following the dip are damped (around $JT \sim 10$), and it persists until it intersects with the exponential ramp characteristic of the $\alpha = 0$ case.